michaelkacher/k8cher/README.md

     ![pgAdmin Tool](/docs/images/pgadmin-query.png "pgAdmin Tool")

 To cleanup the kubernetes resources do the following:
-1) in the terminical window running tilt, press `ctrl + c` to stop the serfice
+1) in the terminal  window running tilt, press `ctrl + c` to stop the service
 2) execute `tilt down`